dungken/mini_dbaas_portal/docs/system_architecture/index.md

 The cloud environment consists of:

-- **EC2 Server**: Hosts the Node.js runtime environment that executes all backend services
+- **EC2 Server**: Hosts the Rust runtime environment that executes all backend services
 - **RDS-A (Management Database)**: MySQL database storing all system-critical information:
   - User accounts and authentication data
   - Tenant configuration and billing information